MEDA Chapter - Lancaster

-Join us Tuesday, October 25 for the Lancaster Chapter Breakfast!
+Join us Tuesday, January 24 for the next Lancaster Chapter meeting!

 The Equitable Prosperity Through Private Sector Development (EPTPSD) project or Maendeleo Sawa (M-Sawa) is focused on supporting economic growth in Kenya through working with small entrepreneurs and small and medium enterprises (SMEs) in the agriculture, construction, and extractives sectors.
 MEDA’s goal is to reach 20,000 entrepreneurs and strengthen the profitability and competitiveness of 250 SME’s/Lead Firms assisted.
 The project and its partners will employ a lead firm approach, targeting SMEs which have the potential to impact a large number of smallholder farmers, small entrepreneurs and other SMEs in their supply chains.
 The project will also encourage businesses to use more environmentally-friendly technologies and practices and to pay particular attention to supporting women-led businesses and improved gender practices.

 Witness the incredible outcomes of community growth that occurs when people living in poverty have the tools they need to develop their businesses.
-Kick off Lancaster chapter’s fundraising project with us!
-We hope you’ll join us for an inspiring morning!
+We invite your contributions to the Lancaster Chapter’s fundraising project!

 Women Empowering Women

-MEDA and the Lancaster Chapter are launching a women’s group in May.
-The group, called “Women Empowering Women with MEDA,” will meet quarterly to promote the importance of women's economic empowerment as a catalyst for positive change in the world.
+MEDA and the Lancaster Chapter have launched a women’s group, called “Women Empowering Women with MEDA,” which meets several times a year to promote the importance of women's economic empowerment as a catalyst for positive change in the world.

 We invite you to join this group!
-Mark your calendars for our next meeting:
+Mark your calendars for our next meetings in 2017:

 Time: 6:30 – 8:00 p.m.

 Location: The Candy Factory (342 N. Queen St, Lancaster, PA 17603)